claudiodangelis/qrcp/README.md

 http://{address}:{port}
 ```

-Most QR apps can detect URLs in decoded text and act accordingly (i.e.: open the URL with the default browser), so when QR the code is scanned the content starts being downloaded by the mobile browser.
+Most QR apps can detect URLs in decoded text and act accordingly (i.e. open the URL with the default browser), so when the QR code is scanned the content will begin downloading by the mobile browser.

 ## Usage
 ![Screenshot](screenshot.jpg)

-**Note**: Both computer and device must be on the same wifi network.
+**Note**: Both the computer and device must be on the same wifi network.

 On its first run, `qr-filetransfer` will ask you to choose which **network interface** you want to use to transfer the files.
 Choose the network interface that is connected to your wifi: